Peter Bagge: Personal life

 Bagge's wife Joanne contributes coloring work to her husband's publications.

 Bagge has long been openly libertarian in his politics, and many of his comics feature references to this.
 He opposed the Iraq War and criticized George W. Bush.
 Bagge voted for Libertarian presidential candidate Harry Browne in 2000 and Democrat John Kerry in 2004 because he "wanted to fire Bush."
 When asked who he was voting for in the 2008 election, he wrote: "If the polls in my home state are close: Obama (McCain is simply too incompetent these days to be president).
 If not, I'll make a protest vote for [Bob] Barr."
 In a follow-up article in Reason, Bagge stated, "I wound up voting for Barr, and I stand by that vote more now than I did then!"

 Bagge collected his work for Reason expressing his Libertarian views in the book Everybody is Stupid Except Me: and Other Astute Observations.
 Bagge has continued with his strips covering libertarian issues in Hate Annual.

 Awards

 Bagge won the 1991 Harvey Award for Best Cartoonist.
 In addition, Hate won the 1991 Harvey Award for Best New Series, and has been nominated for various Harvey awards in 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 1998 and 1999.

-Bagge was presented with an Inkpot Award at San Diego Comic-Con International 2010 in recognition of his achievements in comics.
+Bagge was presented with an Inkpot Award at San Diego Comic-Con in 2010 in recognition of his achievements in comics.